-At HVAC Webmasters, we continually strive to better understand the consumer search process so that we can deliver stronger results for our SEO clients.
+At HVAC SEO Webmasters, we continually strive to better understand the consumer search process to deliver stronger results for our SEO clients.
 We recently conducted a research project to uncover insights into how homeowners (and commercial prospects) overcome search fright to find the next HVAC contractor for their property.
 We also delved into preferred contact methods for interacting with heating and AC contractors.

 We specifically hunted for insights into the following questions:

 - How do consumers prefer to contact an HVAC pro when it’s their first encounter?

 - What device(s) are they most likely to use?

 - Do consumers conduct additional site research before calling for the first time?